ricochhet/PortableBuildTools/README.md

 ## Information
 - The default download options include (almost) everything you need to build and run the majority of C/C++ applications and libraries.
 - Use [session.log](./session.log) to view all files downloaded with the `microsoft.vc.{msvc_ver}, microsoft.visualcpp, microsoft.vs, microsoft.visualstudio` prefixes.
-    - Set `DOWNLOAD_ALL` to `True` if you want to download everything with the stated prefixes. ~20GB
-    - Uses `python/downloader.py` script.
 - A modified version of ([MSIExtract](https://github.com/Super-Pizza/MSIExtract)) is used over options such as `msiexec` or `lessmsi` due to issues with how arguments and spaces in paths are handled with the alternatives.

 ### Alternatives